What is the PERiodical Source Index (PERSI) and why should you care?

 What if you were sitting on a goldmine of genealogical information and you didn't know it?

-The kind of information that could help you locate rare records, break down brick walls, connect with other researchers and learn valuable information about the lives your own family lived.
+What if you could get your hands on the kind of information that could help you locate rare family records, break down pesky 'brick walls' in your family tree and learn valuable information about the lives your own family lived?

 That would be pretty amazing, right?

-Sadly, it's a resource that doesn't get close to the attention it deserves.
+Sadly, PERSI is a resource that doesn't get close to the attention it deserves.

 The Periodical Source Index (PERSI) is the largest subject index for genealogy and local history periodical articles in the world.
 Created, maintained and expanded by the Allen County Public Library (ACPL), PERSI is a valuable resource for genealogists and family historians.

 The Allen County Public Library has been obtaining periodicals from thousands of local, state and regional history and genealogy societies and indexing their articles into a searchable database.
-This allows users to track down game-changing information from all over the country.
+This allows users to track down game-changing information from all over America and beyond.

 The main drawback (until now) has been that PERSI was just an index - only the article's metadata (very useful for tracking down a hard-copy of the article) was available, but not the content of the article itself.

-And don't get us wrong, this is still extremely valuable, but we totally understand that not everyone possesses the time or money to hunt down a hard-copy of a publication from across the country.
+And don't get us wrong, this is still extremely valuable, but we totally understand that not everyone possesses the time or money to hunt down a hard-copy of a publication.

 That's not going to be a problem much longer.
 Findmypast and ACPL understand the value of the amazing content these small societies produce, and we're working hard to make PERSI into much more than just an index.

-Findmypast and ACPL are teaming up to digitize as many of these periodicals as possible and make the images available online for the first time ever.
+For a number of years now, Findmypast and ACPL have teamed up to digitize as many of these periodicals as possible and make the images available online for the first time ever.

-This is no small task - there are thousands of periodicals around the country.
-Many have been producing material for decades, and even more are still producing new issues.
+This is no small task - there are thousands of periodicals to get through.
+Many have been producing material for decades, and even more, are still producing new issues.

 And we want it all.